Understanding the Differences between Meta's SWE System Design and Product Design Interviews

 - User Experience Focus: This interview type allows you to demonstrate how your technical decisions positively impact the user experience.
 It's perfect for those passionate about creating intuitive and engaging products that users love.

-- Targeted Preparation: Although resources for Product Design are less plentiful than for System Design, the available material allows for more focused and in-depth study.
+- Targeted Preparation: Although resources for Product Architecture are less plentiful than for System Design, the available material allows for more focused and in-depth study.
 Specializing in key areas like API design can give you a distinct edge.
-Note, the available System Design resources are still of great value for Product Design, as there is a ton of overlap.
+Note, the available System Design resources are still of great value for Product Architecture, as there is a ton of overlap.

-Evan, Co-founder of Hello Interview and former Tech Lead at Meta, possesses a unique vantage point, having been on both sides of the tech hiring process.
+Evan, Co-founder of Hello Interview and former Staff engineer at Meta, possesses a unique vantage point having been on both sides of the tech hiring process.
 With a track record of conducting hundreds of interviews and securing offers from top tech companies himself, he is now on a mission to help others do the same.

 Recent Posts

-SWE Interviews at Meta Explained by Former Meta Interviewer
+Meta People Management Interviews Explained by a Former Meta Interviewer